Frequently Asked Questions

 You can deposit most major foreign currencies into a Foreign Currency Deposit Account without converting into Thai Baht.

-Are there any special requirements I have to meet if I am bringing in funds to buy a condominium in Thailand?
+Are there any special requirements I have to meet if I transfer funds from abroad to buy a condominium in Thailand?

 I do not have a bank account in Thailand.
 Can I still transfer funds to purchase a condominium in Thailand?